 Teaching beginners can be a challenging undertaking, especially if the group is monolingual and you are unfamiliar with their language or if the group is multilingual and the only language they share is the English you are expected to teach them.
 But teaching beginners only in English is not only feasible, but it can also be one of the most satisfying levels to teach.
-Here are seven suggestions for teaching English to beginners to assist you in getting your students started on the road to growing proficiency.
+Here are seven suggestions for teaching English to beginners.

 Teaching full beginners English is a wonderful challenge for both new and experienced ESL teachers.
 The first time you design teaching English to beginners content, it could seem like a huge pain, but you’ll soon get the hang of it.
 When your students get it, it’s also quite fulfilling.
 It’s incredible to watch the progress from having zero information to being able to communicate in simple English!